Allas Sea Pool

 The art museum Gösta showcases several temporary exhibitions every year, including highlights from the collections of the Gösta Serlachius Fine Arts Foundation, one of the largest Nordic art collections.

 An open architectural competition for the design of the museum’s extension was organised in 2011.
 The winning team of the Barcelona-based firm MX_SI architectural studio designed the implementation together with their local partner, Huttunen-Lipasti-Pakkanen Architects.
 The pavilion was opened in the summer of 2014.

-The new Gösta is considerably larger than the adjacent old museum, Joenniemi manor.
+The new Gösta is considerably larger than the adjacent old museum, Joenniemi manor from 1935.
 The architects have managed to construct a functional museum complex based on a difficult starting point.
-The old and the new create a unique, memorable milieu, together with the garden, which opens towards the lake.
+The old building’s brick façades and the building’s wood and glass façades create a unique, memorable milieu, together with the garden, which opens towards the lake.

 Gösta is a milestone in the renaissance of wood construction in the 2000s.
 Its architecture reforms tradition and manifests the possibilities of using wood.
 In the big picture of Finnish architecture, Gösta is an engaging combination of internationalism, tradition and emerging design.

 As an important public building, Gösta reinforces the public image of Mänttä.
 At its best, architecture can contribute to the identity of an entire city.